-Students may petition, in writing, the Dean of Student Affairs to have credits earned at the institution which are at least five years old deleted from their transcript.
+Students may petition, in writing, the Dean of Student Services to have credits earned at the institution which are at least five years old deleted from their transcript.
 The student will need to justify the request and provide evidence of re-enrollment or continued enrollment after approval of the request.
 Students not currently enrolled will need to complete a minimum of six quarter hours with a "C" average or better for the petition to be considered favorably.
-If approved, a new transcript will be prepared deleting the approved courses.
+If approved, a new transcript will be prepared.
 Veterans are required by law to have all credits earned appear on their transcript.
-Any deviation from this policy must be approved by the veterans coordinator.
+Any deviation from this policy must be approved by the veterans advisor.